1 min read

 Photo by S. Rolling

-This morning, the fog came in low, dense, wet, and indifferent.
+The morning fog came in low, dense, and indifferent.

 The kind that doesn’t care what you’re carrying.